From Prompt Optimization to Multi-Dimensional Credibility Evaluation: Enhancing Trustworthiness of Chinese LLM-Generated Liver MRI Reports -- with Preliminary Extension to Lung Cancer: Abstract

-\emph{Conclusion:} Institution-specific prompt optimization and multi-dimensional credibility evaluation substantially improve the trustworthiness of LLM-generated liver MRI reports.
-The proposed frameworks not only enhance reporting reliability and interpretability but also provide practical tools for radiology quality control and trainee education, supporting the safe and standardized integration of LLMs into clinical workflows.
+\emph{Conclusion:} Institution-specific prompt optimization paired with multi-dimensional credibility assessment substantially improves the trustworthiness of LLM-generated liver MRI reports, with cross-center and cross-disease validation confirming generalizability.
+These approaches enhance reliability and interpretability while providing practical tools for radiology quality control and trainee education, supporting the safe integration of LLMs into clinical workflows.